giacovecci/mittel/src/content/general_content/static_info.md

   **Good that you're here.**

-  My name is Piotr and I'm a multi-skilled media professional with experience in video, audio and print journalism, and documentary production.
+  My name is Piotr and I'm a <span class="accent-text">multi-skilled media professional</span> with experience in video, audio and print journalism, and documentary production.

   ![](/uploads/żako-8_websize.jpg)